algorithm-helper/algorithm-helper/content/categories/data-structures/lists/queue.md

         - Insert a node at the end of the linked list by pointing `last` to the new node, and if it is the first element to be inserted, point `first` to the new node as well.
-    - Using vector/dynamically resizing array:
+    - Using dynamic array:
         - Insert the element at the `last` index, then increment `last`, resize the array if necessary.
 - `dequeue`
     - Using linked list:
         - Save the node at `first`, then point `first` to its `next` node, then return the saved node.
-    - Using vector/dynamically resizing array:
+    - Using dynamic array:
         - Save the element at the `first` index, then increment `first`, resize the array if necessary.
 - `peek`
     - Using linked list:
         - Return the `item` of the node at the front of the linked list.
-    - Using vector/dynamically resizing array:
+    - Using dynamic array:
         - Return the element at the `first` index.

 With a linked list, a queue is essentially only limited to `insertBack`, `removeFront` and `peekFront`.
-With a vector/dynamically resizing array, a stack is essentially only limited to `insertBack`, `removeFront` and `peekBack`.
+With a dynamic array, a stack is essentially only limited to `insertBack`, `removeFront` and `peekBack`.

-Note that with the vector/dynamically resizing array implementation, because when we are dequeuing elements we need to increment `first`, the `first` index does not necessarily correspond to index 0.
+Note that with the dynamic array implementation, because when we are dequeuing elements we need to increment `first`, the `first` index does not necessarily correspond to index 0.
 It follows that this would waste unnecessary amounts of space at the front of the array, before `first`.
 So whenever we need to resize the array, the elements get copied to the new array starting at index 0, and the `first` and `last` indices are updated accordingly.
 See the implementation below for clarification.

 ### Implementation (using Linked List)

 ##### Java

 ```
-package com.example;
+package datastructures.lists;

 import java.util.Iterator;
 import java.util.NoSuchElementException;